Print this page

 The CMU Traditions Program used a combination of federal, state and institutional aid to provide funding equivalent to the cost of tuition (30 credit hours) and mandatory fees for incoming first-time college students or transfer students who are Michigan residents, have a combined student and family adjusted gross income of $50,000 or less, and have family assets of $50,000 or less, and meet the eligibility requirements.
 The CMU Traditions Program covers eligible tuition and student service fees for new first-time college students.
 Traditions is not tuition specific and if students receives funding from other resources that cover more than the cost of tuition, that can be used to cover your other costs.

 Tuition Advantage: Starting for the 2024-25 academic year, newly admitted (UG main campus) Michigan Pell eligible students whose families have an adjusted gross income and family assets of $65,000 or less may be eligible to for the new CMU Tuition Advantage program.
 Through Tuition Advantage, we ensure the cost of 30 credit hours (15 credits in the fall and 15 credits in the spring) is covered through a combination of federal, state and institutional aid.
-While Tuition Advantage is not tuition specific, additional costs a student may incur are not covered by Tuition Advantage.
+Tuition Advantage is not tuition specific but is calculated based on 30 credits per year.
 If a student qualifies for other resources that equate to more than the cost of tuition (such as those outside the calculated eligibility), that can be used to cover other costs.

 Federal Pell Grants